mdheller/reddiggit/README.md

 * Like Reddit, user can upvote/downvote a topic by clicking arrows on the left of each topics.

 ### In-memory
-* All posts are store in a Python list.  **Hence all topics will disappear after the application restarts.**
+* Because Python's list can easily [sorted](https://docs.python.org/2/howto/sorting.html) and presented.
+All posts are store in a Python list, **hence all topics will disappear after the application restarts.**

 ### Sorting
 * Homepage will always show only top 20 posts, sorting descendingly by each post's upvote amount.